War in the Vendée: Challenging the methodology

 Despite the criticism, a number of scholars continue the assertion of genocide.
 In addition to Secher and Chaunu, Kurt Jonassohn and Frank Chalk also consider it a case of genocide.
 Further support comes from Adam Jones, who wrote in Genocide: A Comprehensive Introduction a summary of the Vendée uprising, supporting the view that it was a genocide: "the Vendée Uprising stands as a notable example of a mass killing campaign that has only recently been conceptualized as 'genocide'" and that while this designation "is not universally shared ... it seems apt in the light of the large scale murder of a designated group (the Vendéan civilian population)."
-Pierre Chaunu describes it as the first "ideological genocide".
+Pierre Chaunu describes it as the first "ideological genocide".."
 Mark Levene, a historian who specializes in the study of genocide, considers the Vendée "an archetype of modern genocide".
 Other scholars who consider the massacres to be genocide include R. J. Rummel, Jean Tulard, and Anthony James Joes.

-In 2020, David Bell published a paper in Journal of Genocide Research to rebut the genocide theory.
+In 2020, David Bell published a paper in Journal of Genocide Research arguing against the genocide theory.

+Cultural depictions

+The events of the Vendee have been the subject of books, films, and music.

-Film
+Film and television

-Filmed on location in France, The Hidden Rebellion, a docu-drama produced and directed by Daniel Rabourdin, presents the rebellion as an example of the courage and love for God and country that (it claims) the royalist peasants possessed.
+Filmed on location in France, The Hidden Rebellion, a docu-drama produced and directed by Daniel Rabourdin, presents the rebellion as an example of the courage and love for God and country that the royalists possessed.
 Winner of the 2017 Remi Film Award, it has aired on EWTN and is available for purchase on DVD.
 The uprising in the Vendée was also the subject of an independent feature film from Navis Pictures.
 The War of the Vendée (2012), written and directed by Jim Morlino, won awards for "Best Film For Young Audiences" (Mirabile Dictu International Catholic Film Festival, at the Vatican) and "Best Director" (John Paul II International Film Festival, Miami, FL).

 The Vendée Revolt was the setting for one of the BBC's The Scarlet Pimpernel (TV series) series entitled "Valentine Gautier" (2002).
 The Vendée Revolt was also the setting for "The Frogs and the Lobsters", an episode of the television program Hornblower.
 It is set during the French Revolutionary Wars and very loosely based on the chapter of the same name in C. S. Forester's novel, Mr. Midshipman Hornblower and on the actual ill-fated Quiberon expedition of 1795.
+Vaincre ou mourir was a related 2022 film released by Studio Canal in co-operation with the Puy du Fou theme park company.